OpenGamma/OG-Platform/eclipse/README.md

  - Click "Next" and accept any warnings
  - Restart Eclipse if requested to do so

-5. Install the Eclipse preferences
- - Go to "File -> Import"
- - Select the "General -> Preferences" option
- - In the popup, click the "Browse..." button
- - Choose the file `OG-Platform/eclipse/install/OpenGamma-Eclipse-Preferences.epf`
- - Click "Finish"

 6. Import the OpenGamma source code
  - Go to "File -> Import"
  - Select the "Maven -> Existing Maven Projects" option